Thoughts:

 1:20 p.m.
 Once I was done with Jasmine’s interview I was exhausted mentally.
 I decided to go to the Boston public library to charge my phones and upload my videos to YouTube.

 I had no plans, I was hoping to see the homeless man I had met my first night.
 He had mentioned he likes to hang out at the Boston library.
-The library is so huge I gave up on the idea of looking for CA. I decided to call my friend Joe who is a good friend of mine who lives in Cambridge.
+The library is so huge I gave up on the idea of looking for LA.
+I decided to call my friend Joe who is a good friend of mine who lives in Cambridge.
 Joe is a man that had experienced a rough life, which included many years in prison and many years homeless.
-I met Joe through a men’s support group for ex-incarcerated men that myself in another addiction specialist named Tommy Ward created about 3 years ago called prison to prosperity.
+I met Joe through a men’s support group for ex-incarcerated men that myself and another addiction specialist named Tommy Ward created about 3 years ago called prison to prosperity.

 Joe is a miracle, he was severely alcoholic sleeping on a grate near city hall for warmth in the winter.
 Joe credits Dr. Jim O’Connell of Bostons Healthcare for the homeless for saving his life, and putting him on the path to recovery.